Guance Log Collection and Analysis Best Practices¶

 default_time(time)

-Due to the numerous Grok Patterns, manual matching can be cumbersome.
-DataKit provides an interactive command-line tool grokq
+Due to the large number of Grok Patterns, manual matching is quite troublesome.
+DataKit provides an interactive command-line tool grokq (Grok Query):

 datakit --grokq

-2 %{DATESTAMP_OTHER: ?} # The tool suggests corresponding patterns, the higher the number, the more precise the match (higher weight).
+2 %{DATESTAMP_OTHER: ?} # The tool will give corresponding suggestions, the more accurate the match (the greater the weight), the higher the weight.
 The preceding number indicates the weight.

 0 %{GREEDYDATA: ?}